 Walking Grade: 2 Goats – prepare for long days out and you will need to be fit for walking up to 19km on one day.

-Base: We move between 4 hotels as we stay in different locations to give you the best experience of this region.
+Base: We stay in four very special traditional hotels of the area as we walk to different locations to give you the best experience of this region.
 All our hotels are 3 or 4 stars.

 - Lecce : Grand Hotel di Lecce

 Arrival: Bari Airport for the group transfer meeting a London flight at 20.00.

 There is a RyanAir flight departing London Stansted 16.20 arriving Bari at 20.00 which some people are travelling on.

 Departure: Bari Airport for the 20.25 Ryan Air flight to London Stansted.